 Boot Camp/Windows Vista 64-bit Install: (Notes from 64bit Home Premium install, Ultimate 64bit upgrade applied later.)

 Just a few notes on that.
 I installed a 2nd drive in bay 2 (1.5TB seagate) for Windows use w/OEM 64bit Vista Home Premium, appx $110 from a local dealer.
 (He had no XP 64 bit or Vista Business/Ultimate and I didn't want to fork out big $$$ for retail Vista Ultimate - other retail Vista versions do not include 64-bit in the box.)
 In hindsight I should have ordered either an OEM Business or Ultimate version w/dual CPU support.
-(BTW - I saw this Apple forum thread regarding Vista Ultimate 64 Bit BSOD w/2009 Mac Pro, although Ultimate 64bit installed over Vista Home 64 OK here, although it didn't help the dismal CB R10 OpenGL scores as noted above.)
+(BTW - I saw an Apple forum thread regarding Vista Ultimate 64 Bit BSOD w/2009 Mac Pro (no longer online), although Ultimate 64bit installed over Vista Home 64 OK here, although it didn't help the dismal CB R10 OpenGL scores as noted above.)

 (The following comments were from the original OEM Vista 64bit Home Premium install on a Seagate 1.5TB (firmware CC1H, not one of the suspect firmware/drive SN models) and do not include notes on the later Ultimate 64bit upgrade.)